smartuni/riot-saul-coap/README.md

    21              # negative(1)
 ```

+If you want to use this resource, you can parse it to JSON.
+The
-This translates to the following JSON:
+example above translates to the following JSON object:

 ``` json
 {"values": [2393], "unit": 2, "scale": -2}